Health Information Technology Online A.A.S

 The health information technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), 233 N. Michigan Avenue, 21st Floor, Chicago, IL 60601-5800, (312) 233-1100, www.cahiim.org.
 CAHIIM accredits associate and baccalaureate degree programs in health information management, and masters’ degree programs in the health informatics and health information management professions in the United States and Puerto Rico.
 CAHIIM is recognized by the Council for Higher Education Accreditation (CHEA), One Dupont Circle NW, Suite 510, Washington, DC 20036, (202) 955-6126, firstname.lastname@example.org.
 CHEA is a national advocate and institutional voice for self-regulation of academic quality through accreditation.

 Mohawk Valley Community College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (215) 662-5606, www.msche.org.

 Program Learning Outcomes:

 The health information management (HIM) profession includes managers, technicians, and special experts in HIM systems and processes.
-The goals of the HIT Program are categorized into five areas, with programmatic outcomes associated with each, as follows:
+The goals of the HIT Program are categorized into six areas, with programmatic outcomes associated with each, as follows: